gradha/gradha.github.io/src/articles/17-will-icloud-deliver-this-time.rst

 the app.
 And with a badge too!

-It's as if the iphone is sending the check, then the mac is sending the check, something goes terribly wrong and one things it has not been done.
+It's as if the iphone is sending the check, then the mac is sending the check, something goes terribly wrong and one thinks it has not been done.
 Sometimes this happens to me with dates.
 I change the date of a reminder and other devices don't have it updated, but I check them anyway.
 Only later the reminders reappear with the modified date.
 As if the *I-modified-the-date*